ferpintado99/EV-Navigator/README.md

 pip install -r requirements.txt
 ```
 ### Authors
-Fernando Pintado - Initial work - YourGitHub
+- **Fernando Pintado** - *Initial Creator and Developer* - [Github Profile](https://github.com/ferpintado99)

-License
+### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](https://github.com/ferpintado99/EV-Navigator/blob/main/LICENSE) file in the repository.